ysdede/asr_leaderboard/README.md

 ## 🔄 Adapting for Other Languages/Projects

-This leaderboard can be easily adapted for other languages or ASR projects:
+This leaderboard is designed to be easily adapted for other languages or ASR projects:

-1. Update the data source URL in `src/components/App.jsx` to point to your benchmark dataset
+1. **Data Source**: Update the data source URL in `src/components/App.jsx` to point to your benchmark dataset
-2. Modify the column headers and metrics as needed
+2. **Customization**: Modify the column headers and metrics as needed in the configuration files
-3. Update the Hugging Face Space configuration in `space_template/README.md`
+3. **Metadata**: Update the Hugging Face Space configuration in `space_template/README.md`
-4. Deploy to your own Hugging Face Space
+4. **Deployment**: Deploy to your own Hugging Face Space with a single command

+We're actively working on adding more customization settings to make adaptation even easier.
+Future updates will include:
+- Configuration files for language-specific settings
+- Templates for different types of speech datasets
+- Documentation for adapting the project to new languages

 ## 📄 License